facn2/ApolloXII/README.md

 ## Autocomplete widget for F O O D !

-#### Where the user can find different types of food and get information about their nutrition values.
+#### Where the user can find different types of food.

 ### WHY?
-Help the user to find information about nutrition value for different types of food.
+Help the user to find food names.

 ### WHAT?
 An autocomplete widget which gives the user different options while looking for food types/ingredients.